 Sprinkle about 1 tablespoon of light brown sugar (or regular white sugar) on top of each custard and spread it into an even layer using your fingers.

 Using a kitchen torch, caramelize the sugar.
-You want to hold the torch about 3-inch away from the ramekins to prevent the sugar from burning.
+You want to hold the torch about 3 inches away from the ramekins to prevent the sugar from burning.
 Rotate the ramekin as you torch the sugar to caramelize it evenly.

 At first, the sugar will melt and bubble.
 Then, it will start to get a golden brown color.